 In the W 6th St / Lincoln Ave neighborhood in Erie, PA, residents

 most commonly identify their ethnicity or ancestry as German (33.8%).

 There are also a number of people of Irish

 ancestry (25.2%), and residents who report Italian roots

 (12.5%), and some of the residents are also of English

 ancestry (12.2%), along with some Polish ancestry residents

 The Neighbors: Languages

 The most common language spoken in the W 6th St / Lincoln Ave

-neighborhood is English, spoken by 91.3% of households.
-Some people also speak Spanish (3.0%).
+neighborhood is English, spoken by 93.5% of households.